When To Worry About Foundation Cracks

 During dry weather, the soil under the foundation tends to shrink.
 This creates a significant gap between your home’s foundation and the surrounding soil.
 Back-and-forth pressure on the foundation causes it to shift and fill the gap, leading to cracks.

-- IntelliBrace Wall Repair Beams are steel I-beams that are positioned along the interior of your basement walls.
+• Wall Repair Beams are steel I-beams positioned along the interior of your basement walls.
 They are adjustable, allowing for gradual straightening over time, and are an excellent solution for walls showing signs of stress but cannot be accessed from the outside.

-By employing these methods, Tar Heel Basement Systems can not only stabilize your foundation but may potentially return it to its original position.
+By employing these methods, Tar Heel Basement Systems permanently stabilizes your foundation and can potentially return it to its original position.
 This process can lead to the closing of existing cracks and prevent the formation of new ones, effectively safeguarding the structural integrity of your home.

-Choose Tar Heel Basement Systems for Foundation Repair
+Trust Tar Heel Basement Systems for Foundation Crack Repair

-Choosing Tar Heel for repairing foundation cracks is a decision backed by over two decades of proven expertise and a stellar reputation in the industry.
+Choosing Tar Heel to repair foundation cracks is a decision backed by over two decades of proven expertise and a stellar reputation in the industry.

-With more than 20 years of dedicated service, they have established themselves as a leader in foundation repair, embodying reliability, skill, and a deep understanding of structural issues.
-Their long-standing presence in the field has not only built a wealth of experience but also fostered an outstanding reputation.
-Customers trust Tar Heel for their consistent delivery of results, innovative techniques, and a team of experts who ensure that every repair is done right, the first time.
+With more than 20 years of dedicated service, we are a leader in foundation repair throughout North Carolina, embodying reliability, skill, and a deep understanding of structural issues.
+Our long-standing presence in the field has not only built a wealth of experience but also fostered an outstanding reputation.
+Customers trust us for our consistent delivery of results, innovative techniques, and a team of experts who ensure that every repair is done right the first time.

 Schedule a free foundation inspection and learn why Tar Heel is an unparalleled choice for addressing and resolving foundation cracks.